leodecm3/TimeThereFlutterMobile/README.md

 ## Getting Started

-Flutter is under development, so in case getting problems to run, simple create a new project, and replace the files
+Flutter is under development, so if you run into any problems, simple create a new project, and replace the files:

 ```
 lib\main.dart